HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 > ## Autumn
 >
 >> ### 1: Topaz Whelpling
->> You become resistant to acid damage and you can add your proficiency bonus to the damage of any spell you cast that deals acid damage.
+>> You become resistant to acid damage and you can add your Charisma modifier to the damage of any spell you cast that deals acid damage.
->>
->> Additionally, if you are hit by a melee attack and the attacker is within 5 feet, the attacker takes acid damage equal to your proficiency bonus.
 >
->> ### 1: Aura of Breeze
+>> ### 1: Acidic Spray
->> You exude a 10 foot aura that grant you and your allies immunity to effects that would reduce your speed.
-The aura increases to 20 feet at 11th level and again to 30 feet at 20th level.
+>> If you are hit by a melee attack and the attacker is within 5 feet, the attacker takes acid damage equal to your proficiency bonus.
 >
 >> ### 6: Helping Hand
 >> You can stabilize an unconscious creature as a bonus action and your healing spells gain a bonus to their healing equal to your proficiency bonus.